A few hundred spider species can be found in the Tri-State area.

 1/4--1/3 inch in length, thin elongated, tan colored (hairless) body, with long slender legs.

-The most common occurring household spider in our tri-state area.
+One of the most common occurring household spider in our tri-state area.

 They are considered somewhat beneficial house cleaners of flying insects and occasional crawling insects.